Septicemia Banner 1 1.jpg

 • Immunocompromised patients: on steroid/immunosuppressive drugs,

-• Organ transplant recipient, cancer patient under active therapy, and patient with low white blood cell count
+• Organ transplant recipients, cancer patients under active therapy, and patients with low white blood cell count

 • Diabetes (uncontrolled)